mutian/Sublime-CSS-Format/README.md

 Shortcuts
 ---------

-By default CSS Format provides no keyboard shortcuts to avoid conflicts, but you can view the included `Example.sublime-keymaps` file to get an idea how to set up your own.
+By default, CSS Format provides no keyboard shortcuts to avoid conflicts, but you can read the included `Example.sublime-keymaps` file to get an idea how to set up your own.

 Configuration